 - 1. The ACU Road Race Committee must approve the Organiser. - 2.
 The Venue must hold a current Track Licence or Track Certificate issued by the ACU Road Race Committee - 3.
-The ACU Secretariat must approve the Supplementary Regulations for the event and issue an ACU Permit prior to publication and circulation. - 4.
-For all ACU Championships an ACU decal, supplied by the ACU Secretariat, must be displayed on the front number plate of each machine.
-Any rider not complying will be disqualified from the results of the race. - All officials and marshals must remain at the circuit and available to the Clerk of the Course 5. and the Stewards during the period provided for the lodging of a Protest that period. - 6.
-On venues where the average lap speed is expected to be greater than 65 kph and the maximum speed is greater than 130 kph the Clerk of the Course must be a Road Race National B official or above.
+The ACU Secretariat must approve the Supplementary Regulations for the event and issue an ACU Permit prior to publication and circulation. - For all ACU Championships an ACU decal, supplied by the ACU Secretariat, must be 4. displayed on each machine.
+Any rider not complying will be disqualified from the results of the race. - 5.
+All officials and marshals must remain at the circuit and available to the Clerk of the Course and the Stewards during the period provided for the lodging of a Protest that period. - 6.
+On venues where the average lap speed is expected to be greater than 65kph and the maximum speed is greater than 130kph the Clerk of the Course must be a Road Race National B official or above.
 This will be known as Supermoto R. - 7.
-On venues where the average lap speed is expected to be less than 65 kph and the maximum speed is less than 130 kph the Clerk of the Course can be a National MX or Road Race National C official or above.
+On venues where the average lap speed is expected to be less than 65kph and the maximum speed is less than 130kph the Clerk of the Course can be a National MX or Road Race National C official or above.
 This will be known as Supermoto X. - 8.
 A Riders Briefing will be conducted by the Clerk of the Course before the start of practice or as detailed in the Final Instructions.